D1no/touch2s/README.md

 - Webpack (bundle your app / assets and send them to Meteor)
 - Hot-reload with no page refresh in development mode
 - Optimize your code in production mode
+- Give access to NPM by using packages.json

 ## How does it work?
 Webpack needs one `webpack.conf.js` file for the client and one for the server.
 It allows you to have a better control over the build process.
 Every other files are not automatically included by Meteor.
 Everything is starting from your entry point.